|

 The Best Way to Transition Baby from Bottle to Open Cup

-Whether you’re breastfeeding or formula feeding, weaning your baby off a bottle by 18 months can be stressful.
+Whether you’re pumping breast milk and giving it to your child in a baby bottle or formula feeding, weaning your baby off a bottle by 18 months can be stressful.

 Related: Baby Led Weaning – 3 Months of 1st Foods